Ratio of tiling generating functions of semi-hexagons and quartered hexagons with dents: Preliminaries

 \begin{lem} Assume that $x,n$ are non-negative integers.
 Then we have

 \end{lem}

-Similar to the case of the quartered hexagon, we consider a variant of $P_{x,n}$ by re-assigning the lozenge-weights as in Figure \ref{Fig:weight2}(b).
-In particular, the vertical lozenges with center at the point $(i,j)$ are still weighted by $\frac{q^{i}+q^{-i}}{2}$, except for the ones intersected by the $j$-axis, which are weighted by $1/2$.
+We also consider a variant of $P_{x,n}$ obtained by re-assigning the lozenge-weights as in Figure \ref{Fig:weight2}(b).
+In particular, the vertical lozenges with center at the point $(i,j)$ are still weighted by $\frac{q^{i}+q^{-i}}{2}$, except for the ones intersected by the $j$-axis, which are weighted by $1/2$ (\emph{not} $1=\frac{q^{0}+q^{-0}}{2}$).
 Denote by $P'_{x,n}$ the new weighted region.

 \begin{lem} Assume that $x,n$ are non-negative integers.
 Then we have

 \end{lem}

 Lemmas \ref{semilem2}, \ref{proctorlem}, and \ref{proctorlem2} are fairly easy to prove.
 However, as the author's knowledge, there are no references for these lemmas in the literature.
 For the completeness of the paper, we will provide the proofs of these lemmas in the Appendix.